Healthdirect Free Australian health advice you can count on.

 Primary lymphoedema

-Primary lymphoedema is caused by a faulty gene and people affected by this form of the condition are born with an abnormality of the lymphatic system.
-The lymphatic vessels in primary lymphoedema might be:
+Primary lymphoedema can be due to a genetic condition.
+People affected by this form of lymphoedema are born with an abnormality of their lymphatic system.

 While it can occur at any age, primary lymphoedema usually develops in early childhood, adolescence or early adulthood.